 - Responding quickly to Government advice and directions.

-- Keeping the VU community informed of important developments.
+- Keeping the VU community informed of important developments through these FAQs and other forms of communication.

 - Researching vaccine options with VU researchers, led by Professor Vasso Apostolopoulos, on the right path to find a COVID-19 vaccine.
 Support our appeal to fast-track the research from the laboratory to trials.